kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

       -
         - This file contains the definitions that impact the workflow behavior.
         - It changes workflow behavior with parameters such as job limitations, remote_dependendies and retrials.
-        - It extends autosubmit functionalities with parameters such as wrappers and mail notifications.
+        - It extends Autosubmit functionalities with parameters such as wrappers and mail notifications.
     * - ``proj.yml``
       -
         - This file contains the configuration used by the user scripts.
         - This file is fully customizable for the current experiment.
-Allows setting user- parameters that will be readable by the autosubmit jobs.
+Allows setting user- parameters that will be readable by the Autosubmit jobs.

 It is worth mentioning that for Autosubmit4, these files are seen one.